-The results of operations for the year 2021 reported comprehensive net profit of Baht 194.01 million from consolidated financial statements, an increase of Baht 132.33 million or 214.54% from prior year.
-This was despite the lower new credit extension and lower hire purchase income and fees, but in light of the cost reduction through management of costs of finance and administration for example reduction in repossessed vehicle disposal, impairment, and bed debt provisioning, the company was able to report good operating results.
+The results of operations for the year 2022 reported comprehensive net profit of Baht 184.57 million from consolidated financial statements, a decrease of Baht 9.44 million or 4.87% from prior year.
+This was a result of greater credit extension but with caution resulted in slow rise in new credit, and lower hire purchase income and fees.
+But in light of the cost reduction through management of costs of finance and administration for example reduction in repossessed vehicle disposal, impairment, and bed debt provisioning, the company was able to report good operating results.